Be a part of a world-class academic healthcare system, UChicago Medicine

 - Unit/Department: Inpatient Pharmacy

-In this role, we anticipate that you will generally work approximately 20 hours per week.
-We anticipate that you will generally be scheduled to work the rotating shift , from approximately 6:30am-3pm or 2:30p-11p, and will not be scheduled for on-call shifts.
+In this role, we anticipate that you will generally work approximately 16 hours per week.
+We anticipate that you will generally be scheduled to work the night shift , from approximately 10:30pm-7am , and will not be scheduled for on-call shifts.
 We anticipate you will be scheduled to work 100 % at the Hyde Park campus.
-The days of the week that you are scheduled will be between Monday-Friday , but we anticipate that you will be scheduled to work e very other weekend.
+The days of the week that you are scheduled will be weekends.

 Must comply with UCMC’s COVID-19 Vaccination requirement as a condition of employment.
 If you have already received the vaccination, you must provide proof as part of the pre-employment process.
 This is in addition to your compliance with the Flu Vaccination requirement as well.
 Medical and religious exemptions will be considered consistent with applicable law.
 Lastly, a pre-employment physical, drug screening, and background check are also required for all employees prior to hire.
 Why Join Us